 Fakes exist of many bullion coins and bars.
 It is important to be aware that they exist, but don’t become paranoid.
 Some fakes are better, or worse, than others.
 Some gold coins for example contain the correct amount of gold (and sometimes too much).
 This limits their deficiency in value, but we advise against buying fakes.
 While the standard advice might be to buy from reputable dealers, not all dealers are as expert or as scrupulous as they should be.
 Many auction houses for example give little or limited guarantees against counterfeits.
 We, on the other hand, unconditionally guarantee the authenticity of what we sell.

 Scams exist because there are potentially large amounts of money involved, there always have been, and always will be scams, frauds, and deceptions.
-It pays to be aware and cautious, but don’t get paranoid.
+It pays to be aware and cautious to avoid losing your funds.

 Crown Gold or Fine Gold